-Not everyone can afford the luxury of dedicating a month and a half to a long and exciting journey on foot.
+Not everyone can afford the luxury of dedicating 2 or 3 months to a long and exciting journey on foot.
 This does not mean however, that you need to give up your dream of travelling the Francigena to Rome.
 There are many pilgrims who travel the route over several years, splitting the path into sections of a week or ten days.

 The majority of the stopping places on the Via Francigena are served by the national rail network or public buses.